Embedded Vision – A New Concept with New Applications

 Discover Embedded Vision

 Embedded Vision is a hot topic right now.
 Steve wants to get in on the fun too.
 Join him for his first embedded vision project.Just press play!

 What is Embedded Vision?

 In recent years, a miniaturization trend has been established in many areas of electronics.
 For example, ICs have become more and more integrated and circuit boards in the electrical industry have become smaller and more powerful.
-This has also made PCs, mobile phones and cameras more and more compact and powerful.
+This has also made PCs, mobile phones and cameras more and more compact and also more powerful.
 This trend can also be observed in the world of vision technology.

 A classic machine vision system consists of an industrial camera and a PC:

 Both were significantly larger a few years ago.
-But within a short time, smaller and smaller-sized PCs became possible, and in the meantime, the industry saw the introduction of single-board computers, i.e. computers that can be found on a single board.
+But within a short time, smaller and smaller-sized PCs became possible, and in the meantime, the industry saw the introduction of single-board computers (SPCs), i.e. computers that can be found on a single board.
 At the same time, the camera electronics became more compact and the cameras successively smaller.
 On the way to even higher integration, small cameras without housings are now offered, which can be easily integrated into compact systems.

 Due to these two developments, the reduction in size of the PC and the camera, it is now possible to design highly compact camera vision systems for new applications.
-Such systems are called embedded (vision) systems.
+These systems are called embedded (vision) systems.